Port Royal

 Deputy Mayor

-Meet our new Deputy Mayor, Councillor Winston Ennis who is working earnestly to make Jamaica a better place.
+Meet our new Deputy Mayor, Senator & Councillor Delroy H. Williams, CD who is working earnestly to make Jamaica a better place.

 Councillors